pyexcel/pyexcel/doc/source/tutorial05.rst

 Sheet: Data manipulation
 ============================

 The data in a sheet is represented by :class:`~pyexcel.Sheet` which maintains the data as a list of lists.
 You can regard :class:`~pyexcel.Sheet` as a two dimensional array with additional iterators.
-Random access to individual column and row is explosed by :class:`~pyexcel.sheets.NamedColumn` and :class:`~pyexcel.sheets.NamedRow`
+Random access to individual column and row is exposed by :class:`~pyexcel.sheets.NamedColumn` and :class:`~pyexcel.sheets.NamedRow`

 Column manipulation
 -----------------------------